stcorp/muninn/README.rst

   - Python version 2.6 or higher, or Python 3.6 or higher.

 For the postgresql backend:
-  - psycopg2 version 2.0 or higher (>=2.2 when using geospatial data)
+  - psycopg2 version 2.2 or higher.
   - PostgreSQL version 8.4 or higher.
   - PostGIS version 2.0 or higher.